-How To Write Effective Emails To a Photographer
+How To Write an Ineffective Email To a Photographer

-To make a long story short, they don't have a very positive search engine footprint -- most of the links I found were fairly negative in nature.
-So, I wrote the reply below and then made the initial blog post about into a week long Sponsored Post on Facebook and Instagram for giggles.
+To make a long story short, they don’t have a very positive search engine footprint — most of the links I found were fairly negative in nature.
+So, I wrote the reply via email below and then made the initial blog post about into a week long Sponsored Post on Facebook and Instagram for giggles.
 I was feeling feisty.

 What I did not expect, however, was any sort of reply from someone else within the company.
 Obviously someone within the company actually read the blog post that I referenced, and passed it on to someone who sent an email back.

 What I also did not expect was the subtly cheeky, and effective, email response in return by sticking my name on top of another generic form-letter.
 Talk about snark, so what could I do but send the following reply?